WinUICommunity/WinUICommunity/README.md

 ### Win2D
 Experience WinUI 3 quickly and easily with the help of Win2D Components, Everything you need to develop an application is gathered in one place.

-Components Includes custom controls and styles.
+Win2d Includes custom controls and styles.

 - TiledImageBrush
 - OutlineTextControl